MiHomoer/MiHomo-Hagezi/README.md

 # Introduction

 Hagezi's Lists are converted to MiHomo mrs format.
+All lists are rebuilt and deployed from their original sources every day.

 If you like the project and you can benefit from it, leave a :star: (top right) and become a [stargazer](https://github.com/MiHomoer/MiHomo-Hagezi/stargazers)!
 Thanks for your support!